amethyst/rfcs/README.md

 an RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

-Modifications to "active" RFCs can be done in follow-up pull requests.
+Modifications to approved RFCs can be done in follow-up pull requests.
+In order for a PR that deviates from the RFC standard, a new RFC that follows the accepted guidelines should be written and contain a link to the prior version.

 We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release.

 In general, once accepted, RFCs should not be substantially changed.
-Only very minor changes should be submitted as amendments.
+They should be as detailed as possible so that only very minor changes are needed as ammendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
 Exactly what counts as a "very minor change" is up to the sub-team to decide; check [Sub-team specific guidelines] for more details.

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs